 This is yet another common trait of abuse-based classes: it no longer becomes about acting, but about who can dredge up the most pain.

-Why to Avoid: You’re an artist looking for an acting teacher not a shrink.
+Why to avoid: Why to Avoid: You’re an artist looking for an acting teacher not a shrink.
 This one-dimensional technique is going to foster one-dimensional acting.

 Red Flag #4: The teacher invites the class to critique another actor's work directly to that actor.